doyouknowmarc/my-app/README.md

 npm run dev
 ```

-The first request to the TTS endpoints will download the ONNX model and voice files from Hugging Face.
-This can take a few minutes the first time.
+Place your ONNX model in the `models` directory and voice binaries in the `voices` directory at the project root.

 ### API